A forensic analysis of Lucas Radebe playing in goal against Man Utd

 And it was that outburst which led to most famous rant in Premier League history, as Kevin Keegan took umbrage to Fergie potentially motivating the Leeds players ahead of their next fixture, against Manchester United’s title rivals Newcastle.

-The Magpies, in fact, went on to beat Leeds 1-0, but that didn’t stop Keegan producing one of the most ‘head’s gone’ moments in football history.
+The Magpies, in fact, went on to beat Leeds 1-0, but that didn’t stop Keegan from producing one of the most ‘head’s gone’ moments in football history.

 There are plenty of reasons to be thankful for Lucas Radebe.
 His ability to keep his head while those around him lost theirs is certainly one of them.

 By Rob Conlon